 Madrid Bullfight Suspended, Spain

-There is no happy ending to this story about the Madrid bullfight suspended after 3 bullfighters were injured and two bulls killed.
-Except, of course, for the four bulls who left the “festivities” at the San Isidro Festival in Madrid alive and well and were allowed to return to their ranches unharmed.
+There is no happy ending to this story about the Madrid bullfight suspended after three bullfighters were injured and two bulls killed.
+Except, of course, for the four beasts who left the “festivities” at the San Isidro Festival in Madrid alive and well and were allowed to return to their ranches unharmed.

-- Three bulls, six matadors.
+- Three bulls, six Matadors.
 Each matador fights two bulls.
 All bulls get killed.
-It’s a no-win for the bulls.
+It’s no-win for the bulls.
 Victory (really?) for the bullfighters.
 As you’ll be able to tell, I’m not into killing animals for fun.
 Oh, excuse me … “sport.”

 - The third and last bullfighter, Jimenez, entered the ring for a second time with the second bull.
 As he was moving in for the kill, he was gored in the right leg.
 He managed to stay afoot until the bull died.

 - Jimenez then joined his colleagues in the infirmary.

 Madrid Bullfight Suspended